ahayashi-ibm/omr/doc/compiler/Contributing.md

 ###Documentation Files

-If you'd like, you can add prose in Markdown format into a <tt>doc</tt> directory.
+If you'd like, you can add prose in Markdown format into the <tt>doc/compiler</tt> directory.
 So long as this directory is scanned by Doxygen, it will be included as a related page.

 You can give this page a name to be referenced by adding a name tag: